-Peer Advocates - Engineering Peer Advocates are students in their junior or senior year who offer a variety of direct services — academic advising, help with choosing a major, engineering excellence seminars, training in study skills, and career services — as well as referrals to other campus services.
-Peer Advocates receive paraprofessional training from a variety of campus resources.
-The Peer Advocates are located in the BOLD Center, ECCE 100.
-First-year students can learn more about this program on the Peer Advocates page.
+Engineering Ambassadors - Engineering Ambassadors are students in their sophomore, junior or senior year who offer a variety of direct services — peer advising, help with choosing a major, training in study skills, and career services, engineering center tours — as well as referrals to other campus services.
+Engineering Ambassadors receive paraprofessional training from a variety of campus resources.
+First-year students can learn more about this program on the Engineering Ambassadors page.

 Student Success Center - Drop-in tutoring is provided free of charge to all undergraduate students in the college.
-Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center located in the BOLD Center.
+Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center website.

-Housing Academic Support Assistance Program (ASAP) - Students living in the residence halls can get tutoring in specific courses free of charge through the Housing Department.
-Both drop-in and group sessions are available.
-Go to Housing ASAP for more information, or call 303-735-3303.
+Housing Academic Support Assistance Program - Students living in the residence halls can get tutoring in specific courses free of charge though the Housing Department.
+Both drop-in and group sessions are available, please call 303-735-3303 for more information.

-Student Academic Services (SASC) is located in Fleming Law 141.
-Services include academic skills development, time management, and the identification of specific academic problems.
-Eligibility for services is determined by academic need in combination with contributing factors such as financial need and academic background.
-For more information, please call (303) 492-1416.
+Student Academic Success Center (SASC) - SASC is located in Fleming Law 141.
+Services include academic skills development, time management, and the identification of specific academic issues.
+Eligibility for services is determined by academic background.
+For more information, please call 303-492-1416.

 Counseling and Psychiatric Services (CAPS): A Community Action Center - CAPS assists with a wide range of personal, psychological and behavioral counseling.
 For more information, please contact one of their two locations: CAPS at C4C (S440): 303-492-6766, or CAPS at Wardenburg (1st floor): 303-492-5654.
 24 hour support is available at both locations.